-On March 2, 2020, we acquired MerchantPro, an independent sales organization that provides processing services, point-of-sale equipment and merchant cash advances to businesses across the United States.
-MerchantPro is included within the Acceptance segment and further expands our merchant services business.
-On March 18, 2020, we acquired Bypass, an independent software vendor and innovator in enterprise point-of-sale systems for sports and entertainment venues, food service management providers and national restaurant chains.
-Bypass is included within the Acceptance segment and further enhances our omni-commerce capabilities, enabling enterprise businesses to deliver a seamless customer experience that spans physical and digital channels.
-On May 11, 2020, we acquired Inlet, a provider of secure digital delivery solutions for enterprise and middle-market billers' invoices and statements.
-Inlet is included within the Payments segment and further enhances our digital bill payment strategy.
-We acquired these businesses for an aggregate purchase price of \$161 million, net of \$2 million of acquired cash, and including earn-out provisions estimated at a fair value of \$42 million.
+On March 2, 2020, we acquired MerchantPro Express, an independent sales organization that provides processing services, point-of-sale equipment and merchant cash advances to businesses across the United States.
+MerchantPro further expands our merchant services business.
+On March 18, 2020, we acquired Bypass Mobile, an independent software vendor and innovator in enterprise point-of-sale systems for sports and entertainment venues, food service management providers and national restaurant chains.
+Bypass further enhances our omni-commerce capabilities, enabling enterprise businesses to deliver a seamless customer experience that spans physical and digital channels.
+We acquired these businesses for an aggregate purchase price of \$132 million, net of \$2 million of acquired cash, and including earn-out provisions estimated at a fair value of \$37 million.